NevzatTalay/Capstone-Data-Scientist-Project-Sparkify/README.md

 - Transformation of registration and timestamp columns into Unix time.
 - Removal of rows with no user or session ID.
-- Creation of a user dataframe for churn activities (churn_matrix).
+- Creation of a user dataframe for churn activities (churn_matrice).

 ### 4. Feature Engineering